shmorri/docs-casa-prod/docs/source/plugins/2fa-settings.md

 ## Requirements

-- Plugin jar file must match the version of your Casa (and Gluu Server) installation.
+- The plugin jar file must match the version of your Casa (and Gluu Server) installation.

 ## Installation

-1. Login to Casa using an administrator account
+1. Log in to Casa using an administrator account

-1. Visit `Administration console` > `Casa plugins`
+1. Navigate to `Administration console` > `Casa plugins`

 1. Click on `Add a plugin...` and select the plugin jar file